mgiugliano/maps/README.md

  		maps-delete.sh
  		maps-maintain.sh
  		maps-search.sh
- 		maps-unreadable.sh

 or simply copy them into a local folder (e.g. ~/maps-academic/).

-3. Set an alias as the one indicated below: alias s='~/maps-academic/maps-search.sh'
+3. Set an alias as the one indicated below:
+'''alias s="~/maps-academic/maps-search.sh"'''

-This work is largely inspired from https://github.com/bellecp/fast-p As an exercise in bash-fu, I have tried to imitate fast-p by myself.
+This work is largely inspired from and based on https://github.com/bellecp/fast-p As an exercise in bash-fu, I have tried to imitate fast-p by myself.